 - Look good in the latest fashions.

-- Prevent weight gain and related health problems like heart disease
+- Prevent weight gain and related health problems like heart disease and diabetes.

 - Reduce stress, boredom, or the blues.